What Does Data Roaming Mean?

 So if you're outside anywhere listed in World Calling or its list of countries available through roaming, then you probably won't have access to data, messaging, or voice.
 However, if you're within the U.S., you may face expensive roaming fees, which are not listed on the site.

-Furthermore, if you do plan on bringing your phone abroad, make sure to at least reduce your mobile data usage if you're not relying on any plan.
+One last valuable tip: if you do plan on bringing your phone abroad, make sure to at least reduce your mobile data usage if you're not relying on any plan.